mediassumani/Escrapper/README.md

 ## How is it used?

+- --- hi

 ## Contributing

 ## License
-This project is open sourced and under the MIT license.
+This project is open sourced and under the <a href="https://github.com/MediBoss/Escrapper/blob/master/LICENSE">MIT</a> license.